survivejs/site/posts/49-survivejs-webpack-120.md

 As stated earlier, my next goal is to finish the split.
 It's good to have this side of the fence in a good shape so we can get the other part across it as well.
 If you bought the original React/Webpack book, you'll get access to the digital version of this one then.
 The pricing model will change then (total value goes up) as I like to thank my early supporters.

 Of course if you want to support the development of the book, [pick up a copy at Leanpub](https://leanpub.com/survivejs-webpack).
 You can still gift the coupon to a friend.
-A part of the income (around ~30%) goes to Tobias Koppers, the author of Webpack.
+A part of the income (around ~30%) goes to Tobias Koppers, the author of webpack.
 This is my way of supporting his work given mine builds on top of his.